Childhood Autism Spectrum Test

 The Childhood Autism Spectrum Test, abbreviated as CAST and formerly titled the Childhood Asperger Syndrome Test, is a tool to screen for autism spectrum disorder in children aged 4–11 years, in a non-clinical setting.
 It is also called the Social and Communication Development Questionnaire.
+Higher scores on this screening test correlate with a higher likelihood of a child being on the autism spectrum.

 Development

 The questionnaire was developed by the Autism Research Centre at the University of Cambridge, by Fiona J Scott, Simon Baron-Cohen, Patrick Bolton, and Carol Brayne.